26c4u/ELK_stack/README.md

 $ ansible-playbook elk.yml
 ```

-It is important to verify the result of running the playbook to ensure the ELK stack is installed properly.
+It is important to verify the result of running the playbook to ensure that the ELK stack is installed properly.
 Below is a screenshot for reference of a successful ELK installation in a machine.

 ![elk output](Images/elk_screenshot.png)

 Check if a step has failed, then fix the playbook if needed.

-Then run the filebeat playbook in the roles folder to install filebeat:
+Afterwards, run the Filebeat playbook in the roles folder to install filebeat:

 ```
 $ ansible-playbook filebeat-playbook.yml